scottmckendry/blog/content/posts/bitwarden-creds/index.md

 url: "/docker-secret-management/"
 ---

-I run several docker containers - all with docker-compose.
+I run several docker containers – all with docker-compose.
 All of my compose files are in a GitHub repository.
-However, I'm forced to keep this repository private due to some of the compose files containing passwords and API keys in plain text.
+However, I'm forced to keep this repository private due to some compose files containing passwords and API keys in plain text.

 The obvious solution is to remove the credentials from the compose and use .env files instead.
 This allows me to pass in secrets as variables instead.